conjurer-rich/faster-flow-framework/pages/index.md

 - Higher stakeholder satisfaction and confidence in organizational decisions

-## Take the Next Step Toward Better Flow
+## Take the next step toward better flow

 Ready to unlock your organization's true potential and achieve faster, smoother, strategically aligned flow?